Alex141/CalcBinding/README.md

 # CalcBinding

-CalcBinding is an advanced Binding markup extension that allows you to write binding expressions directly in xaml, without custom converters and stringFormats.
+CalcBinding is an advanced Binding markup extension that allows you to write binding expressions directly in xaml, without custom converters.
 CalcBinding makes binding expressions shorter and user friendly.

 ## Install